Viresh26/Text_Technology/README.md

 * **REST API:** Easy integration with frontend apps or other services
 * **CORS Enabled:** Ready for cross-origin HTTP requests
 * **Rate Limit Respect:** Built-in delays for API usage guidelines
+* **Semantic Search:** Find papers semantically similar to a query using document embeddings

 ### 🧠 Technical Features